 Since 2008, the results of Princeton’s efforts to reduce waste and move toward an ethos of conscious consumption have been mixed.
 The challenges that remain require full community engagement to overcome.

-While our overall campus landfill waste volume has decreased by 53 percent since 2008, a significant portion of the reduction can be attributed to COVID-19 in the past year, as the vast majority of students, faculty and staff left campus in March 2020.
-At the same time, our recycling rate for consumer items (including mixed paper, cardboard, glass, metal and plastic) as of 2020 dropped to 19 percent, which is below the rate it was in 2008.
-Increasing the rate has been challenging due to contamination of our recycling stream with food scraps and items that are not recyclable in today’s global markets, as well as inconsistencies in messaging and containers that confuse audiences.
+While our overall campus landfill waste volume has decreased by 46 percent since 2008, a significant portion of the reduction can be attributed to COVID-19, given partially remote employee schedules.
+At the same time, our recycling rate for consumer items (including mixed paper, cardboard, glass, metal and plastic) as of 2020 dropped to 14 percent, which is below the rate it was in 2008.
+Increasing the rate has been challenging due to contamination of our recycling stream with food scraps and items that are not recyclable in today’s global markets, as well as inconsistencies in messaging and containers.
 Given the behavior and infrastructure challenges, general consumption and disposal norms have proven stubbornly tough to shift.

-At the same time, we have increased the diversion rate of construction and demolition debris, one of our largest waste streams, from approximately 25 percent in 2008 to an award-winning 99.7 percent as of 2020.
+At the same time, we have increased the diversion rate of construction and demolition debris, one of our largest waste streams, from approximately 25 percent in 2008 to 98.2 percent as of 2021.
 We now are aiming to substantially increase reuse of soil on campus from construction projects.

 Expanding Sustainable Purchasing